Melvin Laird

 Melvin Robert Laird Jr. (September 1, 1922 – November 16, 2016) was an American politician, writer and statesman.
-He was a U.S. congressman from Wisconsin from 1953 to 1969 before serving as Secretary of Defense from 1969 to 1973 under President Richard Nixon.
+A member of the Republican Party, he served a member of the United States House of Representatives from Wisconsin from 1953 to 1969 representing Wisconsin's 7th congressional district before serving as United States Secretary of Defense from 1969 to 1973 under President Richard Nixon.
 Laird was instrumental in forming the administration's policy of withdrawing U.S. soldiers from the Vietnam War; he coined the expression "Vietnamization," referring to the process of transferring more responsibility for combat to the South Vietnamese forces.
-First elected in 1952, Laird was the last surviving Representative elected to the 83rd Congress at the time of his death.
+First elected in 1952, Laird was the last living former U.S. representative elected to the 83rd Congress at the time of his death and the last living representative to have served during the presidency of Harry Truman.

 Early life

 Melvin Robert Laird was born in Omaha, Nebraska, the son of Melvin R. Laird Sr., a politician, businessman, and clergyman.
 He grew up and attended high school in Marshfield, Wisconsin, although in his junior year he attended Lake Forest Academy in Lake Forest, Illinois.
 He was nicknamed "Bambino" (shortened to "Bom" and pronounced like the word 'bomb') by his mother.

 Laird was the grandson of William D. Connor, the Lieutenant Governor of Wisconsin from 1907 to 1909, and the great-grandson of Robert Connor, a member of the Wisconsin State Assembly.
 His niece is Jessica Laird Doyle, wife of former Wisconsin Governor Jim Doyle.

 He graduated from Carleton College in Minnesota in May 1944, having enlisted in the United States Navy a year earlier.
 Following his commissioning as an ensign, he served on a destroyer, the USS Maddox, in the Pacific during the end of World War II.
 A recipient of the Purple Heart and several other decorations, Laird left the Navy in April 1946.